-- BCFED uses a wide range of technology.
-This includes access to - o Computers, laptops and other digital devices - \circ Internet which may include search engines and educational websites - Learning platform/intranet - o Email - o Digital cameras and web cams - All setting owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community.
-The Smoothwall filtering system used in school ensures that when using Google it is automatically set to safe search.
+Our school uses a wide range of technology.
+This includes access to:

+- Computers, laptops and other digital devices - o Internet which may include search engines and educational websites - Learning platform/intranet - o Email - o Games consoles and other games-based technologies - All setting owned devices will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Members of staff will always evaluate websites, tools and apps fully before use in the classroom or recommending for use at home. - The setting will use age appropriate search tools following an informed risk assessment, to identify which tool best suits the needs of our community. - The Smoothwall filtering system used in most Durham schools ensures that when using Google it is automatically set to safe search.
 This reduces but does not eliminate the risk of links to inappropriate content. - We will ensure that the use of internet-derived materials, by staff and learners, complies with copyright law and acknowledge the source of information. - Supervision of learners will be appropriate to their age and ability. - Early Years Foundation Stage and Key Stage 1 - Access to the internet will be by adult demonstration, with occasional directly supervised access to specific and approved online materials, which supports the learning outcomes planned for the learners' age and ability.